 Scott had invited them into the pack.
 Both of them.
-She was having a really hard time understanding his motivation.
-Until now, she had been pretty sure that the only reason he hadn't already kicked her out of his house was because he respected Derek.
-She hadn't completely discounted the idea that the only reason he was inviting her to stay now was because of her brother.
-But she was kind of starting to wonder if there was something else going on.
+She was having a hard time understanding his motivation.
+Until now she had been sure the only reason he hadn't already kicked her out of his house was because he respected Derek.
+She still hadn't completely discounted the idea that the only reason he was inviting her to stay now was because of her brother.
+But she was starting to wonder if there was something more to it.
 She wasn't an idiot.
-She wasn't completely oblivious to the fact that she had attractive features.
+She wasn't completely oblivious to the fact she had attractive features.
 It just hadn't been something she necessarily cared about before.
-Now, for the first time in her life she felt like it was being noticed.
+Now, for the first time in her life she felt like it was noticed.
 Every time Scott walked into a room she was in, his heartbeat jumped up a tick.
 She knew hers did too but there was nothing she could do about it.
-Any time he came close enough to her that she could catch his scent, she could smell the tell-tale signs of arousal.
-That scent hitting her system was enough to trigger a scent of her own.
+Any time he came close enough that she could catch his scent, she could smell the tell-tale signs of arousal.
+His scent hitting her system was enough to trigger one of her own.
 She couldn't help it.

 She hated it.
 She hated it because she didn't feel in control of it.
-And yet, somehow at the same time, she really liked it.
-Because, against all odds, she was finding herself very attracted to Scott.
-And not just physically.
-She was attracted to his sense of right and wrong, to the way he treated women, to his sense of family and friendship, to his loyalty and bravery.
+Yet somehow at the same time she reveled in it because against all odds she found herself incredibly attracted to Scott.
+Not just physically.
+She appreciated his sense of right and wrong, the way he treated women, his sense of family and friendship, his loyalty and bravery.
 He made her feel safe.
 Considering what her life had been like for years now, even a flimsy feeling of security was monumental.
 Sure, they bickered and fought and pushed each other's buttons.
-But it was superficial, their arguing.
-She was pretty sure he knew it too.
-They fought with one another because neither of them wanted to be the first to admit that there was legitimate attraction there.
+But their arguing was superficial.
+He knew it too.
+They fought with one another because neither of them wanted to be the first to admit there was legitimate attraction there.

 It left her with the question of whether he was inviting her to stay because he was romantically interested in her or because he viewed the Hales as a matching set.
-She wasn't sure.
-And she didn't really know which situation she was hoping for.
+She wasn't sure and she didn't know which situation she was actually hoping for.

-So here she was, sitting on the stairs and listening from afar rather than risk her brother noticing that his sister and the Alpha couldn't really be confined in a room together right now.
+So here she was, sitting on the stairs and listening from afar rather than risk her brother noticing his sister and the Alpha couldn't be in the same room together right now.

 "Hey," Isaac said with a grin, seeing her sitting there.
 He shucked his jacket and scarf on his way in, hanging them on the coat rack near the bottom of the stairs.

 Color immediately rose in his cheeks.
 "I…uh…what?" he stammered, reaching back to close the door behind him.
-His eyes darted toward the kitchen, obviously hoping that no one heard her exclamation.
+His eyes darted toward the kitchen, obviously hoping on one heard her exclamation.

 Cora covered her nose but winked at him.
 "You got laid, didn't you?
 That's Allison's scent, right?"